MBA New Student Checklist

 Graduate students must be degree-seeking and enrolled at least part-time (3.0 credit hours) in order to be eligible for the Federal Aid Program.
 For more information regarding Financial Aid, visit the website.
 Financial Aid is located in the lower level of Robertson Hall.

 Textbook lists for each course are available in the Bookstore and online at www.shopbutleru.com.
 The Butler Bookstore is located in Atherton Union, 704 W. Hampton Drive.

 The Office of Student Accounts publishes billing statements in an electronic only format.
 An E-Bill is published the second Wednesday of every month and payment is due in full by the due date on the bill.
 Students receive email notifications when their E-bill is available for viewing.

 Questions about your bill can be sent to email@example.com.

 Every Butler student, staff and faculty member must register their vehicle through parking services located on the first floor of the parking garage.
-There are two parking pass options for MBA students:
+For more information about student parking options, visit Parking Services.

 Parking on campus without a valid parking permit will result in a ticket.
 Tickets can range from $25-$75 each and multiple tickets can be issued for one infraction.
 If you receive a parking ticket on campus, the MBA Program staff cannot assist with getting the ticket waived; you must contact parking services and resolve the ticket.
 The website to appeal is printed on the back side of the ticket.